nasa/trick/docs/documentation/install_guide/Install-Guide.md

 <a name="macos"></a>
 ### macOS Monterey, Big Sur, Catalina
+#### These instructions are for Intel-based macs.
+For the latest Apple silicon (M1) instructions see this issue: https://github.com/nasa/trick/issues/1283
 1. Install the latest Xcode.
 I recommend installing Xcode through the App Store.

 2. Download and install Xcode Command Line Tools for macOS.
 The following command in the terminal should do the job: